dron22/gomd/README.md

 # Gomd

-Render and preview markdown files locally.

-Gomd is a command-line server written in go using the [blackfriday](github.com/russross/blackfriday) package to render markdown and [websockets](https://github.com/gorilla/websocket) to update the preview upon change of the previewed file.
-It was inspired by python's [grip](https://github.com/joeyespo/grip), but currently still lacks advanced features like (code) highlighting etc. of [kramdown](http://github.com/gettalong/kramdown).
+Gomd is a command-line server written in go to render and preview markdown files locally.
+It is using the [blackfriday](github.com/russross/blackfriday) package for markdown rendering and [websockets](https://github.com/gorilla/websocket) for continuous updating of the preview upon every change of the previewed file.
+It was inspired by python's [grip](https://github.com/joeyespo/grip), but currently still lacks advanced features like code highlighting.

 ## Getting started